-Companies strive to provide their clients with the best possible products and services, and emails are often the most reliable way of communication to do that.
-However, once a regular email marketing campaign is sent, you need to keep that bond strong and replying or reacting to relevant actions of every single client becomes a herculean effort.
+Companies strive to provide their clients with the best possible products and services, and emails are often the most reliable way to connect.
+However, once a regular email marketing campaign is sent, you need to keep that bond strong and responding to every customer action manually quickly becomes unmanageable.

 This is what autoresponders are for: a way to keep you in contact with your contacts through a series of automatic messages.
 In this blog post, we will further explain what autoresponders are, their benefits and tell you all about the best email autoresponders to help your business.